webdiscus/pug-loader/README.md

    Inside the &lt;html&gt; element there is a &lt;body&gt; element.</p>
 ```

-> For more examples and info, see [pug filter :escape](https://webdiscus.github.io/pug-loader/escape.html).
+> For more information and examples, see [pug filter :escape](https://webdiscus.github.io/pug-loader/pug-filters/escape.html).

 <a id="filter-code" name="filter-code" href="#filter-code"></a>
 ### `:code`